10 Best AWS RDS Alternatives for Managed Postgres (Reviewed)

 People rarely leave over one thing.
 Usually it is the bill, which stacks a handful of separate metered charges into a total nobody can predict.
 Then you notice the database lives in one region, and every user far from it waits longer on each query.
 Underneath both sits lock-in, since anything wired this deep into one cloud’s IAM and networking is painful to move later.

 PostgreSQL itself is not the problem.
-In the 2024 Stack Overflow Developer Survey, Postgres was the most-used database among professional developers and led the database admiration chart, which is exactly why most RDS alternatives are managed Postgres services.
+In the 2024 Stack Overflow Developer Survey, Postgres was the most-used database among professional developers and led the database admiration chart.
+That is exactly why most RDS alternatives are managed Postgres services.
 The question is not whether to keep Postgres.
 It is who should run it for you, where, and at what price.

 Real problems people hit with RDS